gkns/flat_file_http_api/README.md

 How to scale this:
     Derby is not the right choice of database.
-    We can split the database at a million record or such, But ideally we will run a timeseries database and make camel-route output data into that.
+    For existing implementation, We can split the database at a million record or such, But ideally we will run a timeseries database and make camel-route output data into that.

 Design
 ---